arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-<strong>Russia’s </strong>strikes on [Ukrainian infrastructure](https://www.economist.com/europe/2022/10/24/ukraine-races-to-stop-russia-from-destroying-its-power-grid) caused mass blackouts and led Ukrainian officials to intentionally cut off three nuclear power plants from the national grid as a precautionary measure.
-The western city of Lviv was left “without light” and had “interruptions” to its water supply, according to its mayor, while the rockets killed three people in the capital, Kyiv.
+<strong>Russia’s </strong>strikes on [Ukrainian infrastructure](https://www.economist.com/europe/2022/10/24/ukraine-races-to-stop-russia-from-destroying-its-power-grid) caused mass blackouts, and obliged officials to remove three nuclear power plants from the national grid as a precautionary measure.
+The western city of Lviv was left “without light” and had “interruptions” to its water supply, according to its mayor.
+Rockets killed three people in Kyiv, the capital.
 Meanwhile, <strong>Moldova</strong>, which borders <strong>Ukraine</strong> to the east, also experienced a “massive” outage that left over half of the country without power, according to its government.

 Judges from Britain’s Supreme Court ruled that <strong>Scotland’s</strong> devolved parliament cannot pass a law calling for a referendum on independence without the approval of Britain’s government.
 Scotland’s first minister, [Nicola Sturgeon](https://www.economist.com/the-world-ahead/2022/11/18/nicola-sturgeon-on-the-push-for-another-scottish-referendum), argues that the result of a referendum in 2014, in which Scots rejected independence, is out of date.
 But the government in Westminster does not want another vote.
 Ms Sturgeon tweeted that such a law “makes the case” for independence.